JonasRSV/See-A-Stuff/README.md

 <br/>

 * CLI UI showing results when i'm walkin in and out of the camera view at different positions
+* Update rate is 10hz but looks slower on the GIF

 <br/>